-2. FOR RAIL MOUNT

-HANDLE.
-Rotate round

-connector pivot fitting

-counter clockwise and

-remove from Adapter

-Block.
-Note: Use pliers

-and rubber strip (to protect

-finish) for removal of round

-connector. →
+2. FOR RAIL MOUNT HANDLE.
+Rotate round connector pivot fitting counter clockwise and remove from Adapter Block.
+Note: Use pliers and rubber strip (to protect finish) for removal of round connector.
+Remove the Exterior Handle Screw to release the exterior handle from the adapter block.

 2.A.
 FOR GLASS MOUNT HANDLE.
 Remove Socket Head Cap Screw from Interior Pivot Bracket and Exterior Bracket.
-Be careful not to lose Gaskets located between Interior and Exterior Brackets. →
+Be careful not to lose Gaskets located between Interior and Exterior Brackets